-- Defining a Monitored Host - Defining the Power Control (if the batch power control is used or if the server is turned on by the client) - Defining a Monitoring Permitted Host (if multi-servers are monitored) - Defining the requesting host name and the default host name (if network jobs are used) - Defining a Trust Host (if the trusted host has been defined) - Defining a node name in the operation information (if the cluster system configuration has been defined) - Defining the configuration host name (if the Distributed Execution function or the Previous Load Distribution function is used) - Defining the Process Monitoring function (if the process monitoring has been defined) - Setting the message event destination (if a message is generated by the command) - Defining a calendar (For the cluster system configuration). - Defining the logical IP address of operation information (For the cluster system configuration). - Defining a demand job (When using the network job).

-- Defining Master Schedule Management [UNIX] (if the Master Schedule Management function is used)
+- Defining a Monitored Host - Defining the Power Control (if the batch power control is used or if the server is turned on by the client) - Defining a Monitoring Permitted Host (if multi-servers are monitored) - Defining the requesting host name and the default host name (if network jobs are used) - Defining an execution subsystem name (if an execution subsystem name is used for network jobs) - Defining a Trust Host (if the trusted host has been defined) - Defining a node name in the operation information (if the cluster system configuration has been defined) - Defining the configuration host name (if the Distributed Execution function or the Previous Load Distribution function is used) - Defining the Process Monitoring function (if the process monitoring has been defined) - Setting the message event destination (if a message is generated by the command) - Defining a calendar (For the cluster system configuration). - Defining the logical IP address of operation information (For the cluster system configuration). - Defining a demand job (When using the network job). - Defining Master Schedule Management [UNIX] (if the Master Schedule Management function is used)